NathanKneT/medical-image-platform/README.md

 Welcome to the Medical Image Analysis Platform!
 A comprehensive blueprint for building AI Medical web app.
 Designed to embody the architectural patterns and best practices required for sensitive domains like healthcare.

-At its core, this platform allows users to upload a medical image, have it processed by a long-running AI model on the backend, and receive real-time updates and a 3D visualization of the results—all without freezing the user interface.

 ## Core Architecture & Philosophy

 This project is built on a foundation of clean separation of concerns and robust, asynchronous communication.